 The biggest downsides to implant-supported dentures are the cost and the length of time it takes to get your final restoration.
 However, you don’t incur further costs in the future.
 Dental implants take 3-6 months to fully heal and integrate with your jawbone.
 While this does take longer, it also ensures you have a stable restoration that’ll last for years to come.

 Modern dentures are more natural-looking and comfortable than they’ve ever been.
 Read the answers to these commonly asked questions to learn more.

 Not really.
 Traditional dentures can be adjusted or relined, but it is impossible to “upgrade” them.
 However, we can create modern dentures that fit better than your old ones.
 Your mouth changes over time, so you may want to get new ones if you’ve had your dentures for a long time.

 Yes.
 Ill-fitting dentures can cause gum irritation and disease if they do not fit properly.
 Old dentures can harbor bacteria that are tough to remove.

 As mentioned before, your mouth changes over time.
 Your jawbone deteriorates, and your gums recede due to normal aging.
 If you’ve had your denture for a while and it is causing issues, schedule a visit with our dentist for a consultation and recommendations.

 Schedule A Denture Consultation in Greeley

-If you have missing teeth or have been suffering from a slipping denture, schedule a consultation with Dr. Thompson.
+If you have missing teeth or a slipping denture, schedule a consultation with Dr. Thompson.
 He will discuss your needs and appropriate tooth replacement options after an exam.
 Contact our Greeley dentist office at 970.205.9614 or request an appointment online.